catchSheep/PlanarRad/README.md

 ## TODO:
  * Remove qt dependence
  * Add multithreaded support.
 The matrix inversion subroutine may be a prime target to replace with a LAPACK subroutine.
 Alternativly one may be able to fork threads over band calculations
+ * Complete documentation for the specifics of each command line program